nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

   trigger: my/deployment
 ```

-In the example above, as soon as `rspec` job succeeds in stage `test`,
+In the example above, as soon as `rspec` job succeeds in the `test` stage,
-`staging` "bridge" job is going to be started.
-Initial status of this job is
+the `staging` "bridge" job is going to be started.
+The initial status of this
-going to be `pending`.
+job will be `pending`.
 GitLab will create a downstream pipeline in the
-`my/deployment` project and as soon as the pipeline gets created, the `staging`
+`my/deployment` project and, as soon as the pipeline gets created, the
-job will succeed. `my/deployment` is a full path to that project.
+`staging` job will succeed. `my/deployment` is a full path to that project.

 The user that created the upstream pipeline needs to have access rights to the
 downstream project (`my/deployment` in this case).
 If a downstream project can